michaelmcmaster/SessionLockFailure/README.md

 I cannot determine if the session lock is being automatically renewed by the client or by something server-side.
 I don't see any activity in the client logs that indicates the client (automatically) renewing the session lock.
 The session lock *is* released (on the server) if the connection between the client and the server is severed.

 ## Recreate
-I posted a Visual Studio 2022 solution (console application) that recreates the issue to Github.
+I posted a Visual Studio 2022 solution (console application) that recreates the issue to [GitHub](https://github.com/michaelmcmaster/SessionLockFailure.git).
 Informational logs are written to the console, while trace logs are written to a file in the working directory.

 This application can be pointed to a ServiceBus, and it will:
 * Bootstrap (create or delete and recreate) a fresh queue (default name of 'session_lock_failure')